 To balance our life is a great topic as the world becomes more complex with each new traumatic event around the world.
 Especially on social media, we are exposed to so much negativity on a daily basis.
 So, how do we find balance?
 Good question, isn’t it?

-I believe the answer is different for each individual, but I also suggest that there are common threads of activities in which we can all participate and benefit.
-Keep in mind that less is more and don’t overwhelm yourself with a sudden change in your daily routine.
-Instead, make little changes over a period of time that are specifically tuned into you and your circumstances.
+I believe the answer is different for each individual.
+But I also suggest that there are common threads of activities that are beneficial.
+Keep in mind that less is more and don’t overwhelm yourself with sudden changes in your daily routine.
+Instead, make little changes over a period of time.
+Then, simply fine-tune those changes to fit your circumstances.

-As someone who burned out three times on the J.O.B. over the last 40 years and subsequently, while working from home, I am living proof that balance is crucial to a healthy life.
-While I didn’t know I suffered from burn out until I went into therapy for PTSD, I know now and I take it very seriously.
+Unfortunately, I experienced burn out three times on the JOB over the last 40 years.
+So, I am living proof that balance is crucial to a healthy life.
+Interestingly, I had no idea suffered from burn out until my therapist patiently explained it to me.
+So, I know now and I take it very seriously.

 What I Do Now

 Yes, I work on the weekends because I work through social media.
 But, I work less and do more things to relax and enjoy myself.
-And, I don’t worry about taking days off when I feel a need.
+Also, I don’t worry about taking days off when I feel a need.
 But, enough about me.
 The point is, thinking in terms of daily balance is a new experience for most of us.
 It’s also worth noting that making lifestyle changes is something that works best over time.
 By that, I mean, take baby steps.